chandanhpcic/docs/source/manual/how-tos/sfr_red_fr_ftth.rst

 	:width: 100%

 ..
 Warning::
-    It appears OPNSense will drop support of functionnality of **advanced** parameters so I don't know if it will be possible in future releases to define the DNS stuff using:
+    It appears REticen8 will drop support of functionnality of **advanced** parameters so I don't know if it will be possible in future releases to define the DNS stuff using:

     * local-data: "_sip._udp.firewall.localdomain.intra.
 180 IN SRV 10 60 5060  firewall.localdomain.intra."